Remote Learning

 Our remote learning strategy is based on 4 scenarios:

-Full lockdown where staff and students are at home - all lessons will be provided for and be a combination of live lessons and recorded presentations which will include videoed voice overs of PowerPoints or slides through the use of Microsoft Teams or Stream.
+Full closure where staff and students are at home - all lessons will be provided for.
+During the first day of closure, students will be emailed work for each period of the day.
+If the school is closed for a longer period, a combination of live lessons and recorded presentations (which will include videoed voice overs of PowerPoints or slides through the use of Microsoft Teams or Stream) will be provided.
 This will incorporate modelling and teacher explanations, and also allow students to pause and rewind if required.

-Full year group bubbles sent home – this could be all year groups or individual ones, but staff are able to attend school as normal.
+Full year group sent home and staff can attend school – this could be all year groups or individual ones, but staff are able to attend school as normal.
 Our strategy will be to deliver Teams live lessons from the desktop computer in our timetabled room.

-Partial lockdown and groups of self-isolators - where a selection of students and staff are unable to come into school, but school is fully operational.
-All lessons will be provided for students self-isolating and be uploaded onto Teams or emailed directly to the student.
+Partial closure including groups of students and staff unable to attend - If school is fully operational all lessons will be provided for absent students and be uploaded onto Teams or emailed directly to the student.
 This includes a range of different remote learning strategies such as inviting the student to participate in the lesson live, video recorded presentations, PowerPoint lessons, tasks via Microsoft Teams and interactive online learning programmes.
 Please watch the guides below which explains how students access their work.

 What does remote learning look like in the school?